-In the Illiad, Homer called the place “high-walled Tiryns.”
+In his Iliad, Homer called the place “high-walled Tiryns.”
 The walls at the site are an example of “cyclopean masonry,” due to the stories told in the past that those types of walls must have been built by the Cyclopes because no human was strong enough to lift the large stones which went into them.
 However, when the ancient Greek travel writer Pausanias visited Tiryns in the 2nd century CE, he reported that “nothing is left of the ruins except the wall.”
 That is still the case today.

 Like at Mycenae, there is also a tunnel here through one of the Cyclopean walls.

 Within the walls, one can still see the foundations of some of the wall separating the rooms within the palace complex.
 The great hall (megaron) of the palace can also be identified from its wide floor space.
 According to legend, it was in this hall that Hercules brought the giant, wild Erymanthian Boar after completing his fourth labor by capturing it and bringing it to King Eurystheus, who was so scared of it that he jumped into a storage jar to hide from it.